vfarcic/devops26/manuscript/17-progressive-delivery.md

     | tee -a env/values.yaml
 ```

-All we did was to add a few variables associated with `go-demo-6`.
+All we did was to add a few variables associated with `jx-progressive`.

 Now we can push the changes to the staging repository.